 Daily life may require residents to participate in house activities, chores, or group activities.
 Sober living houses may permit residents to leave for work or school.
 Most facilities call this option “outpatient treatment.”
-But often therapy, twelve-step meeting attendance, and participation in a house activity (like holistic treatment, Yoga or adventure therapy), are incremented parts of daily life.
-Residents must abide by the curfew and strict visitor policy.
+But often therapy, twelve-step meeting attendance, and participation in a house activity are incremented parts of daily life.
+These may include:

 Day-to-day life in sober living is organized with activities and treatments that positively affect the mind, body, and spirit.
 However, an emphasis on self-care, healing, and sobriety are the permanent aspects of daily life.
 Residents learn how to live healthily in preparation for leaving sober living.